benjamin-tessem/startup/README.md

 ### Service Deliverables

+For this deliverable I built a backend in ExpressJS that receives new scores and returns the overall leaderboard

 - [x] HTTPS Service built using Express - Done
 - [x] Frontend Served from Express Static Middleware - Done
 - [x] Frontend makes ajax request to third party API - Done, found on the about page, data pulled in from a Dad Joke from a third party API